-UI modifications (UIM) give Forge app developers a low-level API to alter the behavior of the Jira user interface.
-For the time being, the Global issue create (GIC), Issue view and Issue transition can be customised.
+UI modifications (UIM) is a runtime extension that gives Forge app developers a low-level API to alter the behavior of the Jira and Jira Service Management user interface.
+For the time being, in Jira Global issue create (GIC), Issue view and Issue transition can be customised and in Jira Service Management Request create portal can be customised.

-The purpose of UIM is to alter the user experience in Jira.
-To that end, the code you provide on the UIM module will run as the user interacts with Jira.
+The purpose of UIM is to alter the user experience in Jira and Jira Service Management.
+To that end, the code you provide on the UIM module will run as the user interacts with Jira and Jira Service Management.
 So, it needs to be performant.

 Thankfully, UIM are highly dependent on the context in which they run.